 The best way to push through such a phenomenon is to get women to get in touch with their own bodies.
 Betty Dodson, a revolutionary sex educator, once did a segment that blew me away.
 She made a group of willing women take a hand mirror and look at their vulva.
 The only reason many Indian women address their genitals is for cleaning purposes only.
 They feel so detached from or even ashamed of that part of themselves.
 This activity made them stop, take their time and truly get familiar and, most of all, appreciate their vulva.
 I encourage all women, young or old, to do the same.

-Once you have gotten started, you will realize that there is not just a single way to pleasure yourself.
+Once you have gotten started on this journey of self pleasure, you will realize that there is not just a single way to pleasure yourself.
 Orbiting helps you find out what areas you are most and least sensitive to.
 If your clitoral hood is not very sensitive, you might have to apply direct pressure to your clitoris to feel pleasure.
 If you have a sensitive clitoral hood, you might find staying away from the most sensitive part to be more fun.
 It all depends on your own body.

 Masturbation has never been and will never be something you should be ashamed of.
 Wanting to feel or making an effort to receive pleasure is not wrong in any form.